openvswitch/ovs/Documentation/topics/integration.rst

 ovn-controllers and the ovn-northd to listen to the latest active server's ip-address.

-This problem can be solved by using a native ocf resource agent ``ocf:heartbeat:IPaddr2``.
+This problem can be solved by two ways:

+1. By using a native ocf resource agent ``ocf:heartbeat:IPaddr2``.
 The IPAddr2 resource agent is just a resource with an ip-address.
 When we colocate this resource with the active server, pacemaker will enable the active server to be connected with a single ip-address all the time.
 This is the ip-address that needs to be given as the parameter while creating the `ovndb_servers` resource.

 Use the following command to create the IPAddr2 resource and colocate it with the active server::